dannydhkim/Humana-Mays/README.md

 3. Machine Learning
 4. Evaluate Prediction Performance

-##Technologies
+## Technologies
-This project is created with
+This project is created with:
-*Python version 3.7.5
+*Python version: 3.7.5
-*Pandas version 0.25.3
+*Pandas version: 0.25.3
-*NumPy version 1.17.4
+*NumPy version: 1.17.4

-##Setup
+## Setup
 This project is not in PyPI and does not plan to be.
 Get it by cloning from the GitHub Repo:
 ```
 git clone https://github.com/dannydhkim/Humana-Mays.git